OPTCG-Trader/tcgTrader/README.md

 - Future iterations could include advanced features like trade value calculators, a rating system for trusted traders, and integration with more APIs for deeper collection insights.
-- 20The project is easily defined.
+- The project is easily defined.

 ## Product Spec